banerjek/marc-utils/README.md

 **Example:** *text2marc marc_file_001*.mrc*

 Converts text files created by marc2text back to MARC -- it cannot read MarcEdit files.
 Wildcard expressions can be used to process multiple files.

+*text2marc* only reads files created by *marc2text*.
+It doesn't read MarkBreaker format files -- it achieves speed by not performing nonessential analysis or string conversions (i.e. human friendly representations of subfield delimiters and certain characters)

 ## marcsearch
 **Usage:** *marcsearch [filename] [marc-tag] [regex_search_expression] [count]*